 The fundamental goal of the laboratory is to investigate mechanisms of metabolic regulation and fuel homeostasis in mammalian systems.
-Major projects include: 1) Mechanisms involved in regulation of insulin secretion from pancreatic islet β-cells by glucose and other metabolic fuels; 2) Pathways that control islet cell replication and survival; 3) Studies on the mechanisms involved in obesity-related impairment of insulin secretion and action leading to diabetes.
+Major projects include: 1) Mechanisms involved in regulation of insulin secretion from pancreatic islet β-cells by glucose and other metabolic fuels; 2) Pathways that control islet cell replication and survival; 3) Studies on the role of branched-chain amino acids in pathogenesis of cardiometabolic diseases.

-Over the past 10 years, the Stedman Center and DMPI have developed one of the most active and collaborative metabolomics core laboratories in the world, and have used these tools for defining mechanisms underlying pandemic metabolic disorders such as obesity, diabetes, and cardiovascular diseases.
-For example, collaboration of our laboratory with the DMPI metabolomics core laboratory led to the finding that a cluster of metabolites from the branched-chain amino acid (BCAA) catabolic pathway is more strongly associated with insulin resistance than other metabolite clusters, including lipid-related clusters, in humans.
-Our group went on to show in animal studies that BCAA supplementation exacerbates insulin resistance (11).
-The BCAA-related metabolite cluster is predictive of diabetes intervention outcomes at baseline, and strongly responsive to such interventions (12, 13, 14).
-Moreover, the BCAA-related and other metabolic signatures of insulin resistance are influenced by the gut microbiome (15) and may also contribute to obesity-associated behavioral abnormalities (16).
-Our work in this area has been continuously funded by the NIH for 13 years, and its translational implications are being investigated via a sponsored research agreement with Pfizer.
+Finally, the DMPI has built once of the most collaborative metabolomics core laboratories in the world, and our lab has used these tools for defining mechanisms of metabolic dysregulation underlying pandemic cardiometabolic diseases.
+For example, we discovered that a cluster of metabolites from the branched-chain amino acid (BCAA) catabolic pathway is more strongly associated with insulin resistance than other metabolite clusters, including lipid-related clusters, in humans, and in animal studies, BCAA supplementation exacerbates insulin resistance, whereas BCAA restriction improves insulin action (8,9,10).
+The BCAA-related metabolite cluster is predictive of diabetes intervention outcomes at baseline, and strongly responsive to such interventions (4,10).
+The association between BCAA levels and cardiometabolic diseases is explained at least in part by regulation of the lipogenic enzyme ATP-citrate lyase by the same kinase and phosphatase that regulate the key BCAA metabolic enzyme, branched-chain ketoacid dehydrogenase (11).
+Moreover, the BCAA-related signature is influenced by the gut microbiome (12) and may also contribute to obesity-associated behavioral abnormalities (13).
+This work has been funded by the NIH for 15 years.